Pinpoint tests of the instrument cluster

 No

 REPAIR the electrical circuit.
-Check the correct operation of the system.
+Check that the system is working properly.

 Yes

 The fault is in the door lock.
-See Section 501-14 for more information.
+For more information, refer to Section 501-14.

 No

 Install a new CJB.
-Check the correct operation of the system.
+Check that the system is working properly.

-PINPOINT TEST G: OIL LIGHT DOES NOT WORK
+PINPOINT TEST G: OIL LAMP DOES NOT WORK

 STATES